NREL/bamcensus/README.md

 ## License

-Copyright 2025 Alliance for Sustainable Energy, LLC
+Copyright (c) 2025 Alliance for Sustainable Energy, LLC

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: